dweng0/doccadefinitions/CONTRIBUTING.md

 Issues should be raised using the issues functionality provided by GITHUB. if it is feature specific be sure to state the featureit relates to.

 ### You've pulled
-The README contains useful information on how to get up and running with a dev environment.
+The README contains useful information on how to get up and running with a dev environment, but if you have any issues, or feel it can be made clearer. let me know, or even more awesome - you can have a pop at updating it.

 ### I've commitment issues...
-Some rules when committing your changes.
+In order to maintain...
+Order... and to keep the experience lovely for everyone, there are three ground rules:

-- Make sure it compiles.
+- Make sure it compiles. (please).
-- Create an issue and link it to the feature for any major development.
+- [If you want to add funcitonality] Create an issue and link it to the feature for any major development.
 It can be discussed and scoped.
 - Please be nice to everyone else :)